-INITIAL PUBLIC OFFER OF UPTO [•] EQUITY SHARES OF FACE VALUE OF \$10/4 EACH ("EQUITY SHARES") OF THREE M PAPER BOARDS LIMITED INITIAL PUBLIC OFFER OF UPTO [•] EQUITY SHARES OF FACE VALUE OF ₹10/- EACH ("EQUITY SHARES") OF THREE M PAPER BOARDS LIMITED ("OUR COMPANY" OR "THE ISSUER") AT AN ISSUE PRICE OF ₹1•] PER EQUITY SHARE (INCLUDING A SHARE PREMIUM OF [•] PER EQUITY SHARE) OF FOR CASH, AGGREGATING UP TO ₹1•] LAKHS ("PUBLIC ISSUE") OUT OF WHICH [•] EQUITY SHARES OF FACE VALUE OF ₹10 EACH, AT AN ISSUE PRICE OF ₹1•] PER EQUITY SHARE FOR CASH, AGGREGATING ₹1•] LAKHS WILL BE RESERVED FOR SUBSCRIPTION BY THE MARKET MAKER TO THE ISSUE (THE "MARKET MAKER RESERVATION PORTION I.E. ISSUE OF [•] EQUITY SHARES OF FACE VALUE OF ₹10 EACH, AT AN ISSUE PRICE OF ₹1•] PER EQUITY SHARE FOR CASH, AGGREGATING UP TO ₹1•] LAKHS IS HERE INAFTER REFERRED TO AS THE "NET ISSUE".
+INITIAL PUBLIC OFFER OF UPTO |•| EQUITY SHARES OF FACE VALUE OF ₹10/- EACH ("EQUITY SHARES") OF THREE M PAPER BOARDS LIMITED INITIAL PUBLIC OFFER OF UPTO [•] EQUITY SHARES OF FACE VALUE OF ₹10/- EACH ("EQUITY SHARES") OF THREE M PAPER BOARDS LIMITED ("OUR COMPANY" OR "THE ISSUER") AT AN ISSUE PRICE OF ₹[•] PER EQUITY SHARE (INCLUDING A SHARE PREMIUM OF [•] PER EQUITY SHARE) FOR CASH, AGGREGATING UP TO ₹[•] LAKHS ("PUBLIC ISSUE") OUT OF WHICH [•] EQUITY SHARES OF FACE VALUE OF ₹10 EACH, AT AN ISSUE PRICE OF ₹[•] PER EQUITY SHARE FOR CASH, AGGREGATING ₹[•] LAKHS WILL BE RESERVED FOR SUBSCRIPTION BY THE MARKET MAKER TA ISSUE PRICE (THE "MARKET MAKER RESERVATION PORTION").
+THE PUBLIC ISSUE LESS MARKET MAKER RESERVATION PORTION LE.
+ISSUE OF [•] EQUITY SHARES OF FACE VALUE OF ₹10 EACH, AT AN ISSUE PRICE OF ₹[•] PER EQUITY SHARE FOR CASH, AGGREGATING UP TO ₹[•] LAKHS IS HERE INAFTER REFERRED TO AS THE "NET ISSUE".
 THE PUBLIC ISSUE AND NET ISSUE WILL CONSTITUTE [•]% AND [•]% RESPECTIVELY OF THE POST- ISSUE PAID-UP EQUITY SHARE CAPITAL OF OUR COMPANY.

-THE PRICE BAND AND THE MINIMUM BID LOT WILL BE DECIDED BY OUR COMPANY IN CONSULTATION WITH THE BRLM AND WILL BE ADVERTISED IN [•] EDITION OF [•] (A WIDELY CIRCULATED ENGLISH NATIONAL DAILY NEWSPAPER) AND [•] EDITION OF [•] (A WIDELY CIRCULATED HINDI NATIONAL DAILY NEWSPAPER, AND MARATHI EDITION OF [•], REGIONAL NEWSPAPER (MARATHI BEING THE REGIONAL LANGUAGE OF MAHARASHTRA WHERE OUR REGISTERED OFFICE IS LOCATED), AT LEAST TWO WORKING DAYS PRIOR TO THE BID/ISSUE OPENING DATE AND SHALL BE MADE AVAILABLE TO THE SME PLATFORM OF BSE ("BSE SME") FOR THE PURPOSES OF UPLOADING ON THEIR WEBSITE.

-In case of any revision in the Price Band, the Bid/Issue Period shall be extended for at least three additional Working Days after such revision of the Price Band, subject to the total
+THE PRICE BAND AND THE MINIMUM BID LOT WILL BE DECIDED BY OUR COMPANY IN CONSULTATION WITH THE BRLM AND WILL BE ADVERTISED IN [•] EDITION OF [•] (A WIDELY CIRCULATED ENGLISH NATIONAL DAILY NEWSPAPER) AND [•] (MARATHI BEING THE REGIONAL LANGUACE OF MAHARASHTRA WHERE OUR REGISTERED OFFICE IS LOCATED), AT LEAST TWO WORKING DAYS PRIOR TO THE BID/ISSUE OPENING DATE AND SHALL BE MADE AVAILABLE TO THE SME PLATFORM OF BSE ("BSE ("BSE WE") FOR THE PURPOSES OF IUPLOADING ON THEIR WEBSITE.
+In aceo of any revision in the Price Band, able be catheded for at least three additional Working Days after such revision of the PIGE Band, subject to the total

 In case of any revision in the Price Band, the Bid/Issue Period shall be extended for at least three additional Working Days after such revision of the Price Band, subject to the total Bid/Issue Period not exceeding 10 Working Days.
 In cases of force majeure, banking strike or similar circumstances, our Company, for reasons to be recorded in writing extend the Bid/Issue Period for a minimum of three Working Days, subject to the Bid/Issue Period not exceeding 10 Working Days.
 Any revision in the Price Band, and the revised Bid/Issue Period, if applicable, shall be widely disseminated by notification to the Stock Exchanges by issuing a press release and also by indicating the change on the website of the BRLM and at the terminals of the Members of the Syndicate and by intimation to Designated Intermediaries and Sponsor Bank.
+The Issue is being made through the Book Building Process, in terms of Rule 19(2)(b)(i) of the Securities Contracts (Regulation) Rules, 1957, as amended ("SCRR") read with Regulation